tiacsys/bridle/boards/arm/arduino_zero/doc/index.rst

 available on first user LED (L), all other user LEDs can be controlled as GPIO.
 Only if :kconfig:option:`CONFIG_PWM_SAM0_TCC` is enabled then the first user LED (L) is driven by TCC2 instead of by GPIO.
-All channels of TCC0 are available on the |Arduino UNO R3| header.
+All channels of TCC0 and TCC1 are available on the |Arduino UNO R3| header.

 ADC/DAC Ports
 =============